Templates

 McKenzie, J.F. & Pinger, R.R.
 (2017).
 An Introduction to Community & Public Health (9th Edition).
 Burlington, MA: Jones & Bartlett Publishers.
 ISBN: 1284108414

-All course materials comply with copyright/fair use policies.
+All course readings/materials comply with copyright/fair use policies.

 You can purchase the hardcover or e-book version of this textbook directly from the publisher.
 The e-book version is cheaper than the hardcover text.
 You can also purchase used versions of this textbook online.

-In addition, I have put 3 copies of the course textbook on reserve at the Thomas Cooper Library.
-You may check out these textbooks on a first-come, first-served basis at the Check-Out Desk on the Main Level of Thomas Cooper Library.
-You must have a valid CarolinaCard.
-For more details, please see the Check Out Policy.
+Additionally, I have placed three copies of the course textbook on reserve at the Thomas Cooper Library (TLC).
+These textbooks are available for checkout on a first-come, first-served basis at the Check-Out Desk on the Main Level.
+A valid CarolinaCard is required.
+For more information, please refer to the TLC Check Out Policy.

 Provide any necessary information about technology requirements.